uozuAho/blog/content/blog/20230317_pandemic_ddd_revisited.md

   so there's been no need/opportunity to create smaller aggregates
 - eventual consistency: same reason as above
 - strategic design: bounded contexts, domains
-- lots of stuff becoming public to aid testing & state management of complex logic. **todo**: check how much of this actually needs to be public.
-Can I only expose meaningful game state as public?

 # Other things I learned
-- fuzz testing is great! it has turned up so many bugs that I hadn't covered with simple unit tests
 - even though I'm not using event sourcing or even the events emitted by commands, they have been very useful to debug complex bugs.
 Having the entire event history of a game makes it easy to see where things have gone wrong.